-One theory is that the Libyan secret services believed, wrongly, that a political opponent was aboard.
-An investigation by France's leading anti-terrorist judge, Jean-Louis Bruguiere, has pointed to Apollinaire Mangatany, a Congolese dissident manipulated by Libya, as the possibly unwitting carrier of the bomb that destroyed the UTA DC10.
+One theory for the bombing is that the Libyan secret services believed, wrongly, that a political opponent was aboard.
+An investigation by France's leading anti-terrorist judge, Jean-Louis Bruguiere, has pointed to Apollinaire Mangatany, a Congolese dissident manipulated by Libya, as the possibly unwitting carrier of the bomb in a Samsonite suitcase containing explosives.

 The German detonator was traced to a batch of 100 sold to the Libyan government.Reuse content